-The Employer shall provide insurance coverage for the Eligible Same-Sex Domestic Partner of an Employee, as well as legal dependents.
-The Employer shall provide insurance coverage for the domestic partner of an employee, as well as the legal dependents.
-In recognition of the added tax burden that results from the disparate treatment in federal and state tax laws of married heterosexual couples and same sex domestic partners, an employee whose health insurance coverage is for himself or herself and a domestic partner shall be reimbursed in accordance with either one of the options listed here:
+The Employer shall provide insurance coverage for the Eligible Same-Sex Spouse of an Employee, as well as legal dependents.
+In recognition of the added tax burden that results from the disparate treatment in federal tax laws of married heterosexual couples and married same sex couples, an employee whose health insurance coverage is for himself or herself and a eligible same-sex spouse, shall be reimbursed in accordance with either one of the options listed herein:

-1. The employee shall be reimbursed in an amount equivalent to 20% of the cost of the additional coverage for the domestic partner, or
+1. The employee shall be reimbursed in an amount equivalent to 15% of the cost of the additional coverage for the spouse, or

-2. The employer shall "Gross Up" the tax liability such that the employee shall be reimbursed in a net amount equivalent to the tax liability incurred by the employee as a result of the treatment of the additional premium as income to the employee.
-If this option is chosen, the employee shall demonstrate the additional tax liability by providing exact copies of the filed tax returns of the employee and the domestic partner, as well as a tax return prepared as a joint return for a couple that would be treated as married under the tax laws.
+The Employer shall "Gross Up" the tax liability such that the employee shall be reimbursed in a net amount equivalent to the tax liability incurred by the employee as a result of the treatment of the additional premium as income to the employee.
+If this option is chosen, the employee shall demonstrate the additional tax liability by providing exact copies of the filed tax returns of the employee and the spouse, as well as a tax return prepared as a joint return for a couple that would be treated as married under the tax laws.
 These tax returns shall be accompanied by an affirmation (in the case of an attorney employee) or a notarized affidavit (for all other employees), attesting to their financial accuracy.

 Reimbursements under this section shall be paid within 60 days of receipt of the required documentation by LS-NYC's Human Resources department.
-It is understood that any tax liability resulting from these reimbursements for employees who select option (a) above, shall be the responsibility of the employee.
+It is understood that any tax liability resulting from these reimbursements for employees who select option 1 above, shall be the responsibility of the employee.
 The parties agree that at such time as the tax laws are modified to eliminate this discriminatory treatment, this clause shall expire.

-In the event that same-sex marriage becomes lawful in New York State, and upon 120 days notice to Employees whose partners are covered by LS-NYC health benefit plans, domestic partner benefits will be terminated.
+In the event that same-sex marriage becomes lawful in New York State, and upon 120 days notice to employees whose partners are covered by LS-NYC health benefit plans, domestic partner benefits will be terminated.
 All references herein to Same-Sex Domestic Partners (as a defined term or otherwise) will be deleted.

-(I) The employer shall increase to \$9000 the cap on employee contributions to the FSA and create a Premium Only Plan ("POP") to allow employees to make the spouse/partner contributions, pay deductibles, etc. with pre-tax dollars.
+(H) The federal FSA limit is \$2,500 and we have created a Premium Only Plan ("POP") to allow employees to make the spouse contributions, pay deductibles, etc. with pre-tax dollars.

-(J) Retirement Health Insurance
+(I) Retirement Health Insurance